input-output-hk/partner-chains-smart-contracts/offchain/README.md

-  insert-version           Initialize a new protocol version update-version           Update an existing protocol version invalidate-version       Invalidate a protocol version utils                    Utility functions for cryptographic primitives and
+  insert-version           Initialize a new protocol version update-version           Update an existing protocol version invalidate-version       Invalidate a protocol version list-versioned-scripts   Get scripts (validators and minting policies) that
+                           are currently being versioned
+  utils                    Utility functions for cryptographic primitives and
                            messages.
   insert-d-parameter       Insert new D parameter